ouravantgarde/red-rainbow/competitors.md

 Wall Art will attempt to follow the largest health enemy in the arena.
 If that enemy dies, it will seek a new companion.

-Dependent on %%pa**Empathy**++%, they will drain pain from a target enemy.
-33% of damage dealt to the target enemy is prevented and stored, up to 100 + 10% of the tethered enemies max health.
+Dependent on %%pa**Empathy**++%, it will drain pain from a target enemy.
+33% of damage dealt to the target enemy is prevented and stored, up to 180 + 10% of the tethered enemy's max health.
 When the target enemy begins to release light, **Empathy**'s limit has been reached, and %%at**Throes**++% emanates red static pain around Empathy's target.
 While **Throes** is active, it will slowly drain **Empathy**'s stored damage at a rate of 60 DPS to create a large AoE of normal damage that expands until it runs out.
 During **Throes**, **Empathy**'s damage absorption is disabled entirely, and **Empathy**'s target experiences 20% higher animation speed. **Throes** is also released by Wall Art when it dies, lasting on its corpse for 6 seconds.

-While not under **Throes**, Wall Art may painfully %%at**Wail**++%, releasing a staticky shockwave that expands across the arena, dealing 10 normal damage + normal damage based on Avnlyla's current health equal to Wall Art's percentage of missing health.
+While not under **Throes**, Wall Art may painfully %%at**Wail**++%, releasing a staticky shockwave that expands across the arena, dealing normal damage based on Avnlyla's current health equal to Wall Art's percentage of missing health.

-Wall Art suffers all damage dealt to them in the form of %%pa**Atrophy**++%, causing them to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill. **Atrophy** will spread to Avnlyla if she gets close, causing her to receive 10% of her max health as light DPS, for the amount of seconds spent in radius, plus two.
-As it loses health, it moves more unpredictably.
+Wall Art suffers in the form of %%pa**Atrophy**++%, causing it to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill. **Atrophy** will spread to Avnlyla if she gets close, causing her to take a proportional amount of damage for the duration she spends near, plus two seconds lingering.

-Wall Arts will Experience %%pa**Mania**++% if they exist without pain, due to the stimulation of violence around them.
-Every second they are not bleeding, they give +2% damage and movement speed to the target of **Empathy**, maxing out at 30%.
+Wall Art will experience %%pa**Mania**++% if it exists without pain due to the stimulation of violence.
+Every second it is not bleeding, it gives +2% damage and movement speed to itself and the target of **Empathy**, maxing out at 30%.

-If a Wall Art goes 5 + _x_\*10 ( _x_ = current health / max health) seconds without **Atrophy**, **Mania** will be permanently active, which is considered an enrage.
+If a Wall Art goes enough time without **Atrophy**, a timeframe that shortens greatly as Wall Art loses heath, **Mania** will be permanently active, which is considered an enrage.
 An enraged Wall Art will be reborn as a Joyous upon dying.

 %-se\[-\] **Visuals & Lore**

 Wall Art are pastel blue, lowly detailed slender humanoids, with a bull-like head.
-They are around 5 feet tall, and appear to be somewhat furred.
+They are around five feet tall, and appear to be somewhat furred.
 Their limbs end in small rounded points, missing hands and feet.
 They have unusually long arms, with which they often use to walk quadrupedally like an animal, although also sometimes walking bipedally.

-As it loses health, it gains bright pink horizontally oriented cuts on it's body via **Atrophy**.
+As a Wall Art loses health, it gains bright pink horizontally oriented cuts on it's body via **Atrophy**.
 It will also move and behave more erratically and distressed as it loses health.
-It will stumble on its poor limbs, trying more and more different ways to walk, drifting left and right to pick at itself while trying to keep up with its target.
+It will stumble on its poor limbs, trying different ways to walk, and often picking at itself while trying to keep up with the target.
 At 10% health, the cuts clutter most of its body.
-These cuts release a light red staticky miasma of arcing energy, seen also in **Throes** and **Wail**.
-As it dies, the cuts on its body will expand about an inch while it trembles on the ground, releasing its blood and more miasma.
-If it dies while manic, a Joyous will burst and crawl of its back while it trembles, and the Wall Art is left behind like a suit.
+These cuts release light red arcing energy, akin to static, a presence that also surrounds **Throes** and **Wail**.
+As it dies, the cuts on its body will expand about an inch as it falls to the ground, releasing blood and static.
+If it dies while manic, a Joyous will burst out its wings and crawl out of its back, leaving the Wall Art behind like a suit.

-Wall Art is thematically about suffering.
-They are dependent beings that rely on the other demons, and if exposed to enough violence without suffering themselves, may unfortunately break in enabling ways.
+%-se\[-\] **Extras**

+A Wall Art will never enrage when %%db**Lulled**++% by a Cherry, however it is relevant to note that **Atrophy** takes all damage as true damage, unaffected by any resistences.

 %-se\[-\] **Death Messages**

-Killed by Atrophy: *Could you not bear its burden?*
+Killed by Atrophy: *Could she not bear the burden?*

-Killed after Wail: *Distressing.*
+Killed elsewise: *Distressing.*

 %-se\[-\] **Compendium Entry - "The Parrot"**
 > Hello?
 There are songs outside, which is unfair.